AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 6. Oscillating sprinkler was cheap and, per reviews, breaks easily.
 That said, we don't need oscaillation, so this should be fine.

 ***

+### June 9, 2016
+1. Cut the PVC tubing down to size.
+Will lengthen the wires on the piezo element tomorrow when I bring my heat gun.
+2. Went to Lacy, but nobody was there.
+Need to get a few tips on how to machine stainless steel.
+3. Considering using 316 Stainless Steel (if that's not available, 440 Stainless Steel) for the cap.
+Decent corrosion resistance, but cutting it might be annoying.
+4. Look into cutting a Stainless Steel ball in half to make a dome.
+See [here](https://www.onlinemetals.com/merchant.cfm?id=1425&step=2&top_cat=1) for a bag of them.
+Need to get a 1" dimater to fit over the 3/4" PVC tube.
+5. Vaisala used stainless steel for the cap, the master's thesis used PVC for the final revision, noting better acoustic capabilities than aluminum.
+So look into PVC as well (if that's easier to find).

+***